rockettheme/docs/Docs/phpbb/styles/requiem/INDEX.md

 Integrated styling is provided for extensions in its various layout types, such as Tabs and Headlines.
 Requiem is based on the RokBB Framework, and has varying other features available.

 >> NOTE: Because Requiem is based on a Gantry 5 Joomla template, it is not compatible with RokNavMenu Exporter.
 This is due to the fact that Gantry 5 does not use RokNavMenu as it has its own built-in menu system.
-A solution for fans of this exporter is currently in progress.

 Features
 -----